-REST (Representational State Transfer) is a widely adopted architectural style for APIs due to its simplicity and scalability.
-Follow RESTful principles such as:
+REST (Representational State Transfer) is one of the most widely used architectural styles for APIs due to its simplicity and scalability.
+RESTful APIs use standard HTTP methods (GET, POST, PUT, DELETE) and are resource-based, making them easy to understand and implement.

-A consistent API reduces the learning curve for developers and minimizes errors.
+/users/{user_id}/orders/users/{userId}/OrdersPredictable APIs reduce the learning curve for developers and minimize errors.

 {